ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DMARC Policy Record {#dmarc-policy-record}

 Domain Owner and PSO DMARC preferences are stored as DNS TXT records in subdomains named "\_dmarc".
 For example, the Domain Owner of "example.com" would post DMARC preferences in a TXT record at "\_dmarc.example.com".
 Similarly, a Mail Receiver wishing to query for DMARC preferences regarding mail with an RFC5322.From domain of "example.com" would issue a TXT query to the DNS for the subdomain of "\_dmarc.example.com".
 The DNS-located DMARC preference data will hereafter be called the "DMARC record".

 DMARC's use of the Domain Name Service is driven by DMARC's use of domain names and the nature of the query it performs.
-The query requirement matches with the DNS, for obtaining simple parametric information.
-It uses an established method of storing the information, associated with the target domain name, namely an isolated TXT record that is restricted to the DMARC context.
-Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.
+The query requirement matches with the DNS for obtaining simple parametric information.
+It uses an established method of storing the information associated with the target domain name, specifically an isolated TXT record restricted to the DMARC context.
+Using the DNS as the query service has the benefit of reusing extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

 Per [@!RFC1035], a TXT record can comprise several "character-string" objects.
 Where this is the case, the module performing DMARC evaluation **MUST** concatenate these strings by joining together the objects in order and parsing the result as a single string.

 ##  DMARC URIs {#dmarc-uris}

 [@!RFC3986] defines a generic syntax for identifying a resource.
 The DMARC mechanism uses this as the format by which a Domain Owner or PSO specifies the destination for the two report types that are supported.

 The place such URIs are specified (see (#general-record-format)) allows a list of these to be provided.
 The list of URIs is separated by commas (ASCII 0x2c).
 A report **SHOULD** be sent to each listed URI provided in the DMARC record.

 A formal definition is provided in (#formal-definition).